top of page

 If generational trauma can be passed down, so can generational healing

-The Tropic Sun and His Eyes will be filmed on location in Cap-Haïtien, Haiti
+The Tropic Sun and His Eyes was filmed on location in Cap-Haïtien, Haiti

 We thank Hope Givers GA for believing in the project and fiscally sponsoring the film.
 They share our ground-floor approach to storytelling, and we are excited to work with them on bringing this story to life.
 We would love to have your support too.
 Please consider donating to the project and being part of our Tropic Sun community.